HaroldPetersInskipp/GameDemo/README.md

 1. Make sure you have an up-to-date version of Node.js installed on your system.
 If you don't have Node.js installed, you can install it from [here](http://nodejs.org/)

-1. Clone this repository ```git clone https://github.com/HaroldPetersInskipp/GameDemo.git GameDemo```
+1. Clone this repository ```git clone https://github.com/HaroldPetersInskipp/GameDemo.git GameDemo``` or download a zip archive of the contents of the repository and unzip them to your desired location.

 1. On the command line, navigate to the **GameDemo** folder ```cd GameDemo```